davidstefanbayer/TechChallenge23-24_Lawrence/README.md

 We extend our heartfelt gratitude to Laura Herzer for her invaluable advice and support throughout the development process.

 The uniqueness of our project approach lies in its dual-development approach.
-We created a Figma Prototype, which was showcased during the Finals, to visually and interactively design the user experience.
-Alongside this, we developed a functional prototype using Python, CSS, HTML, and Flask.
+We created a Figma Prototype, which was showcased during the final pitch, to visually and interactively design the user experience.
+Before we ended up with this, we developed a more technical prototype using Python, CSS, HTML, and Flask.
 This dual approach allowed us to meticulously test and refine the user interface and experience in Figma, while simultaneously ensuring robust back-end functionality with our coded prototype.
 This strategy guarantees a comprehensive, efficient, and user-friendly tool that effectively connects individuals with legal professionals.

-Features
++++ Features of the Python Prototype +++

 User-Friendly Interface: Designed for seamless user experience, ensuring ease of navigation and interaction.
 Advanced Search Filters: Enables users to find lawyers based on specific criteria like expertise, location, and budget.
 Responsive Design: Ensures the application is accessible across various devices, maintaining functionality and aesthetics.
 Efficient Data Processing: The backend, powered by Flask, efficiently handles data processing, offering quick and accurate lawyer matching.

 Technical Implementation

 The application's front-end was developed using HTML and CSS, with a focus on responsive design principles.
 The back-end functionality is handled by Python with Flask, ensuring efficient data processing and user request handling.

 Limitations